Freebasing Cocaine: What Does It Mean to Freebase Cocaine?

 Crack cocaine is typically formed into small rocks or crystals.
 These rocks are heated and vaporized by applying direct flame or heat using a specialized pipe or improvised smoking apparatus.
 The vapors produced are then inhaled, rapidly delivering the drug to the lungs and causing immediate effects.

-Freebase Cocaine: Why is it Called Freebase Cocaine?
+Freebase Cocaine: Why Is It Called Freebase Cocaine?

 The term "freebase" refers to the fact that the cocaine alkaloids are in their freebase form, allowing vaporization and inhalation.
 Crack cocaine, on the other hand, is named for the distinct cracking noise it makes when being cooked.